metaplex-foundation/docs/docs/airdrops/create-gumdrop.md

-The approach, originally pioneered for token airdrops by [Uniswap](https://github.com/Uniswap/merkle-distributor) and ported to Solana by [Saber](https://github.com/saber-hq/merkle-distributor), is extended to allow pre-minting a Candy Machine or printing editions of a master copy.
+The approach, originally pioneered for token airdrops by [Uniswap](https://github.com/Uniswap/merkle-distributor) and ported to Solana by [Saber](https://github.com/saber-hq/merkle-distributor), is extended to allow printing editions of a master copy.
 Moreover, Gumdrop allows creators to directly send whitelisted users a drop reclamation link by building the tree with off-chain handles (e.g email, discord, etc) and allowing the user to redeem into any wallet.